jasminexie/100-days-css/README.md

 * No dependencies are updated but `package-lock.json` is modified.
 * There are obvious quality problems in the code.

-If a PR meets any of the above criteria, I will request changes, but your PR will not me marked as `invalid` if you do not make these changes.
+If a PR meets any of the above criteria, I will request changes, but your PR will not be marked as `invalid` if you do not make these changes.
 It will simply not be merged :)

 I will try to review PRs within three days.
 Issues and PRs are welcome!